 3. Clickable Prototype

-Users can access a design through a clickable prototype to perform button clicks and screen navigation because it enables a realistic simulation of actual user activities.
+Users can access a design through a clickable prototype to perform button clicks and screen navigation, enabling a realistic simulation of actual user activities.
 A clickable prototype is an interactive display of potential user interaction, but it needs operational capabilities to ensure complete background performance.

 When to Use: